Awesome Attractions in The Catlins

 5. McLean Falls

-At 22 metres high, the McLean Falls is the tallest in the Catlins.
+At 22 metres (72 feet) high, McLean Falls is the tallest in the Catlins.
 Easy to access using a 30-minute loop track to the Tautuku River, the falls is a paradise for photographers.
 It features a huge drop and multiple small terraces that offer some great angles.

 6. Cathedral Caves